dogweather/forkful/content/en/google-apps-script/data-structures/using-associative-arrays.md

 ---
 date: 2024-02-01 21:12:00.039102-07:00
-description: "Associative arrays, known as objects in Google Apps Script (a variant\
-  \ of JavaScript), allow programmers to create collections of key-value pairs.
-This\u2026"
+description: "How to: In Google Apps Script, you create and manipulate associative\
+  \ arrays (objects) using braces `{}`, defining key-value pairs within.
+Keys are\
+  \ unique\u2026"
 lastmod: '2024-03-13T22:44:59.663580-06:00'
 model: gpt-4-0125-preview
-summary: Associative arrays, known as objects in Google Apps Script (a variant of JavaScript), allow programmers to create collections of key-value pairs.
+summary: In Google Apps Script, you create and manipulate associative arrays (objects) using braces `{}`, defining key-value pairs within.
 title: Using associative arrays
 weight: 15
 ---